SwissDataScienceCenter/renku-ui/client/src/utils/components/formgenerator/README.md

 - File(s): used to input files, at the moment this was created to work with the core-service.
 Accepts local files and links (i.e dropbox).
 Inputs are uploaded to the core-service.
 Can uncompress files, display progress, errors per file, ...
 - Image: used to upload images.
 - Keywords: used to input keywords.
 You need to write a keyword and press enter for the keyword to be taken, you can delete keywords with a click.
-- SelectAutosuggest: this field is used inside the "add dataset to project" form, is used to suggest the user project paths where the dataset can be added.
 - Select: classic dropdown input.

 Field properties (shared):